-Pursuant to the auditor's review of random resident assessment files, he determined that one resident reported prior sexual abuse victimization in a confinement setting.
-As medical/mental health providers are not employed at TRRC and such services are provided in the community, TRRC staff must refer appropriate cases to the community provider.
-The auditor's review of several notices of resident attendance at treatment reveals this resident was seen on multiple occasions surrounding the date of his notification of prior sexual victimization in a confinement setting, to staff.
-Accordingly, the auditor finds no reason to question whether requisite treatment and/or planning meetings occurred.
+Pursuant to the auditor's review of random resident victimization/aggressor assessment files, he determined that zero residents reported prior sexual abuse victimization in a confinement setting.
+As medical/mental health providers are not employed at PFH RRC and such services are provided in the community or at another PHS program.
+PFH RRC staff must refer appropriate cases to the provider.